-There are six periods each day, and most classes at The Academy meet between two and six times a week for 50-60 minutes.
+There are five to six periods each day, and most classes at The Academy meet between two and five times a week for 50-60 minutes.
 Studio Blocks are the periods when the whole school is involved in Fine and Performing Arts courses, and those take place on Tuesday and Thursday mornings.
 In case of a delayed opening, a revised schedule will be posted on the Ad Hoc Board in the morning.
 Student schedules for the fall term will be received with Registration materials, and spring schedules will come out shortly after Winter Break.
-Schedules are also available on NetClassroom.
-There is a link to the site on our school website, under the Student and Parents/Guardians dropdown menus (www.charlemont.org).
+Schedules are also available on Educate, to which access is granted via email at the beginning of each school year .